pandio-com/pandioml/README.md

 **Easy To Use**

-PandioML is based on scikit-learn and scikit-multiflow, making it easy to pickup.
+PandioML is based on scikit-learn, making it easy to pickup.

 **Open Source**